 If you are a victim of domestic violence please call the Domestic Violence Coalition Hotline at 1-800-897-LINK (5456).
 If you or someone else is in an emergency, please call 911 immediately.

 Our attorneys are still working.
 They are able to communicate with you virtually, on the phone, and via email.
 If you’ve never met with an attorney, we can help you with a virtual consultation.
 If you are quarantined with someone who is abusing you, you can still request an emergency hearing and judges are still able to give you an order to keep you safe.

-CoilLaw has responded to the COVID – 19 crisis by utilizing the latest technology to seamlessly provide you with full service legal representation by video conference and digital document review and signing.
+CoilLaw has responded to the COVID – 19 crisis by utilizing the latest technology to seamlessly provide you with full-service legal representation by video conference and digital document review and signing.
 You don’t have to leave your home or expose your loved ones.
 We are able to immediately connect with you live via smartphone, tablet, or computer as if we were sitting in the office.
 Getting Help with Your Utah Protective Order Case

 If you are in need of a protective order, we’re here for you.
 Attorney and managing partner Jill Coil of CoilLaw and her team are dedicated to protecting their clients.
 They understand the best ways for you to stay safe during this time.
 For many years, Jill has successfully been the voice for those who have felt silenced by their abusers.